Groking :active, :focus and :focus-visible pseudo-classes

 While you click the submit button, you can see the dashed red outline until you release it:

-The take-away from this example is that :active
+The takeaway from this example is that :active

-styles are in effect while you press the mouse
+styles are in effect while you press the

-button until you release it.
+mouse button until you release it.

 Pseudo-class :focus